CybercentreCanada/assemblyline4_docs/docs/installation/configuration/datasources.md

 Since this section is quite simple, we will list the default configuration at the same time as we describe the different values.

-???+ exemple "Datasources section configuration exemple"
+???+ example "Datasources section configuration exemple"
     ```yaml
     ...
     # The data source section is essentially a key/value pair of source and their configuration